How and Why Do Succulents Change Color?

 As stated above, succulents change color when they’re under duress so making huge changes to your watering schedule can be tricky if you take it too far; you don’t want to dehydrate your plants to the point of no return.

-While you never want to deprive your succulents of water for very long periods of time (especially in the summer, this is a no-no) holding back a little will stress them out and thus cause them to change their hue to something other than green.
+While you never want to deprive your succulents of water for very long periods of time (especially in the summer, this is a big no-no) holding back a little will stress them out and thus cause them to change their hue to something other than green.

 It might sound reckless, but many people purposefully skip one or two waterings for this very reason.